TheKrakenIO/Aya_Huma/README.md

 ## Dependencies

-Before running the script, ensure that you have all the required Python libraries and external tools installed, run the script check_requirements.py.
+Before running the script, ensure that you have installed all the required Python libraries and external tools.
+Run the script check_requirements.py.

 ### Python Libraries